dashio-connect/python-dashio/README.md

 ## Examples

-There are plentu of examples in the github repository under the Examples directory.
+There are plenty of examples in the github repository under the Examples directory.

 ## Dash IoT Application